Well, we’ve made it! Another trip around the sun is nearly complete. I hope the last year has been a creative one for you.

 One caveat when it comes to the Aeropress:

 This style of brewing is amazing.
-But it’s also more for “speciality” coffee drinking.
+But it’s also more for “specialty” coffee drinking.

 I don’t recommend using commodity coffees like Costco or Folgers.